 OSHA does not require wallet cards, commonly referred to as forklift licenses, to be carried on person by forklift operators.
 Some companies require their employees to have them on their person and to provide them on request from managers/supervisors.
 In addition, they can be extremely useful to limit the number of employees using a specific piece of equipment especially for medium to large companies, with large numbers of employees.
 Many wallet cards just like certificates include the training/evaluation date along with the class(s) of truck they have been certified on.

-We developed this forklift certification guide for business owners with the intent of answering the many questions we have received, regarding OSHA forklift certification.
+We developed this OSHA forklift certification requirements cheat sheet for business owners with the intent of answering the many questions we receive regarding OSHA forklift certification.
 We don’t want to suggest that this writing covers all topics relating to forklift training.
 Likewise, it is our intent to include the information that is commonly asked by business owners like you.
 We will gladly add/delete to this article as needed so as to provide you with the most current and accurate information possible.